Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization: Diagnosing image classification CNNs with

 \subsection{Effect of adversarial noise on VGG-16}

-Goodfellow \etal~\cite{goodfellow2015explaining} demonstrated the vulnerability of current deep networks to adversarial examples, which are slight imperceptible perturbations of input images which fool the network into misclassifying them with high confidence.
-We generate adversarial images for the ImageNet trained VGG-16 model such that it assigns a high probability (>0.9999) to a category that is absent in the image and a very low probability to categories that are present.
+Goodfellow \etal~\cite{goodfellow2015explaining} demonstrated the vulnerability of current deep networks to adversarial examples, which are slight imperceptible perturbations of input images that fool the network into misclassifying them with high confidence.
+We generate adversarial images for an ImageNet-pretrained VGG-16 model such that it assigns high probability ($>0.9999$) to a category that is not present in the image and low probabilities to categories that are present.
 We then compute \gcam{} visualizations for the categories that are present.
-We can see from \reffig{fig:adversarial_main} that inspite of the network being completely certain about the absence of these categories (tiger cat and boxer), \gcam{} visualizations can correctly localize the categories.
-This shows the robustness of \gcam{} to adversarial noise.
+As shown in \reffig{fig:adversarial_main}, despite the network being certain about the absence of these categories (`tiger cat' and `boxer'), \gcam{} visualizations can correctly localize them.
+This shows that \gcam{} is fairly robust to adversarial noise.